joedavies25/joedavies25/README.md

 I'm a full stack developer with a driven desire and curiosity to create slick UI and efficient data flow.

 ## What I'm doing now
-I'm currently working with a team of developers to bring regular updates to our recently deployed game...
-TyperSpace!
-It's a racing game that aims to improve your typing speed while competing against your friends.
+I'm currently working with a team of developers to bring regular updates to our recently deployed game... <a href='https://typerspace-game.herokuapp.com/'>TyperSpace!</a> It's a racing game that aims to improve your typing speed while competing against your friends.

 I'm also working on my own project called Flow State to increase testing coverage and to implement more features which will allow for a better data analysis and an easier reading experience.